leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/texture_paint/tool_settings/brush_settings.rst

 Affect Alpha
    When this is disabled, it locks (prevents changes to) the alpha channel while painting (3D only).
 Anti-Aliasing :guilabel:`2D Painting Only`
-   Toggles :term:`anti-aliasing` around the brush, this is useful if you are working with pixel art or low resolution textures.
+   Toggles :term:`Anti-Aliasing` around the brush, this is useful if you are working with pixel art or low resolution textures.

 .. toctree::